grandma-collaboration/icare/docs/user_guide/index.md

 ![](./img/8.png)  |

 !!! important
     To access science data, you must join a group.
 Go to the `Groups` page and request access to the group(s) relevant to you (e.g. `GRANDMA`, `Fink`).
-An administrator will receive your request and approve it — you will get a notification once added.
+An administrator will receive your request and approve it, you will get a notification once added.

 ## How to create and configure your IAM account.